twitter YouTube LinkedIn

 Beauty can motivate audiences, and in both arts and science, beauty motivates processes of research and creation.
 But beauty is subjective, difficult to measure and at risk of being overlooked as a benefit and aim.

-Theatre company Quarantine, alongside physicist Rox Middleton from the University of Bristol, will work with a researcher in philosophy and with performers and audiences to investigate ways to understand and articulate the value of beauty.
+Theatre company Quarantine, alongside physicist Rox Middleton from the University of Bristol, worked with Lucy Tomlinson, a researcher in philosophy, and with performers and audiences to investigate ways to understand and articulate the value of beauty.

-The partnership will explore methodologies for better understanding and articulating the value of beauty, with a focus on live performance.
-They will test methods to evaluate intrinsic values rather than solely those that are good because of their effects.
-They will also seek a new vocabulary for articulating the value of beauty in cultural production.
+The partnership explored methodologies for better understanding and articulating the value of beauty, with a focus on live performance.
+They tested methods to evaluate intrinsic values and sought a new vocabulary for articulating the value of beauty in cultural production.

 Project learning and findings